 Since 1996, St. Paul’s Hospital has housed the headquarters of the National Centre of the CIHR Canadian HIV Trials Network (CTN).
 The CTN is an innovative partnership of clinical investigators, physicians, nurses, people living with HIV, and others that facilitates HIV and related co-infection clinical trials of the highest scientific and ethical standards.

-Centre for Heart Valve Innovation
+Centre for Cardiovascular Innovation - UBC

 The Centre for Heart Valve Innovation at St. Paul’s Hospital is an internationally recognized centre pioneering in innovative, minimally invasive heart valve replacement procedures.
 The Centre is the first in North America to perform a transatherer heart valve implantation and continues to educate and train health professionals around the world on the procedure.